flotools/flotools/README.md

 ## Commands:

-Flo Tools has two groups of commands.
-The first, called "Flo Tools", is always active, and applies to the entire session.
-The second group, called "Flo Tools Inspector", is active by default, but can be toggled on and off.
-The inspector only applies to an individual track.
+Flo Tools is organized into 6 macro groups inside of Keyboard Maestro.
 Below is a list of Flo Tools commands, and their associated functions, separated by their respective groups.

 ## Flo Tools:

+The Flo Tools group of commands is always active while Pro Tools is the application in focus, and applies to the entire session.

 Where two actions are listed, double-tapping the key will perform the second action.